2024-2025 Course Descriptions

 For students proficient in Spanish, French or Italian.
 Comparative sociolinguistic and interactive approach to communicative competence emphasizing pronunciation, intonation, sentence structure, and patterns of spoken and written Portuguese.
 Prerequisite: PORT 115-1.

-PORTUGUESE 201-0: Reading and Writing Portuguese (Spring Quarter)
+PORTUGUESE 201-0: Reading and Speaking Portuguese (Spring Quarter)

 This intermediate course is designed to expand mastery in reading and speaking Brazilian Portuguese through select cultural videos, readings of literary cronicas, periodicals, and the Internet.
 Prerequisite: PORT 115-2, PORT 121-3, or sufficient score on placement examination.